T

 What Topical Authority Means in Behavioral Health SEO

-Google’s quality assessment of health content applies E-E-A-T standards — experience, expertise, authoritativeness, and trustworthiness — that are more demanding for behavioral health than for most other content categories.
-Building topical authority in this context requires more than publishing content on relevant topics.
-It requires content that’s clinically accurate, medically reviewed, authored or reviewed by credentialed professionals, and structured in a way that demonstrates systematic coverage of the subject rather than fragmented, isolated pages.
+Google’s quality assessment of health content applies E-E-A-T standards (experience, expertise, authoritativeness, trustworthiness) that are stricter for behavioral health than most other content categories.
+Building topical authority here means more than publishing on relevant topics.

-How Topical Authority Differs from Domain Authority
+Topical Authority vs Domain Authority vs PageRank

 Why Topical Authority Determines Competitive Organic Rankings